-You can view detailed information about Spark jobs in the Spark UI, which you can access from the Spark UI tab on the cluster details page.
+You can view detailed information about Spark jobs by selecting the Spark UI tab on the cluster details page.

 If you restart a terminated cluster, the Spark UI displays information for the restarted cluster, not the historical information for the terminated cluster.

 Databricks provides three kinds of logging of cluster-related activity:

 Cluster event logs, which capture cluster lifecycle events like creation, termination, and configuration edits.

 Apache Spark driver and worker log, which you can use for debugging.

-Cluster init-script logs, valuable for debugging init scripts.
+Cluster init-script logs, which are valuable for debugging init scripts.

 This section discusses cluster event logs and driver and worker logs.
 For details about init-script logs, see Init script logging.

 The cluster event log displays important cluster lifecycle events that are triggered manually by user actions or automatically by Databricks.
 Such events affect the operation of a cluster as a whole and the jobs running in the cluster.